oVirt/ovirt-site/source/template/detailednetworklinking.html.md

     params = {
        'devicType': 'interface',
-       'device':
-             {'network': 'network name',     <--- bridge name.
+       'network': 'network name',     <--- bridge name.
 If not set, the vnic stays on the current network.
 If it equals to the empty string, it is taken to the dummy bridge.
        'linkActive': 'bool',
        'alias': <string>,
-              'portMirroring': blue[,red]}    <---  If not specified, the current portMirroring keeps in effect.
+       'portMirroring': blue[,red],    <---  If not specified, the current portMirroring keeps in effect.
 Otherwise, only the specified networks will be mirrored to the vnic, e.g., empty list -> unset any mirroring.
      }

 Vdsm would implement this using <http://libvirt.org/html/libvirt-libvirt.html#virDomainUpdateDeviceFlags> .